friends-of-presta/security-advisories/_posts/2023-11-21-chronopost.md

 **WARNING**: Be informed that the partial access control affects other scripts on the module, you should apply "Other Recommendations"

+For those who actively listen weaks signals, this issue is not connected with [this very old critical issue](https://github.com/PrestaShopCorp/chronopost/commit/404cc2cd17e602bdd433b085c788c6c0492bf9e3) which will never have CVE (too old).

 ## CVSS base metrics

 * **Attack vector**: network